mcollina/fastify-synology-chat/README.md

 // Complex message with attachments and buttons await fastify.synologyChat.sendMessage({
   text: '📊 **Monthly Report**',
+  user_ids: [1, 2, 3],  // Optional if your webhook is connected to a channel
   attachments: [
     {
       text: 'Sales have increased by 20% compared to last month.',